jpata/particleflow/README.md

-Notes on modernizing CMS particle flow, in particular [PFBlockAlgo](https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFBlockAlgo.cc) and [PFAlgo](https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFAlgo.cc).
+Notes on modernizing CMS particle flow with machine learning.

 Quickstart on Caltech iBanks: